redhat-cop/gitops-catalog/nmstate/README.md

 ## Usage

-If you have cloned the `gitops-catalog` repository, you can install NVIDIA GPU Operator based on the overlay of your choice by running from the root (`gitops-catalog`) directory.
+If you have cloned the `gitops-catalog` repository, you can install operator based on the overlay of your choice by running from the root (`gitops-catalog`) directory.

 ```
 oc apply -k nmstate/operator/overlays/<channel>